 DC Health has partnerships with several chain and independent pharmacies, who are currently linked with the DOCIIS and report vaccination data.
-Local pharmacy partnerships will be utilized early to expand vaccine access across the city in higher capacity.
 Additionally, DC Health is engaging with a consortium of independent pharmacies in order to onboard more pharmacies to the DOCIIS.
 Working in close collaboration with the DC Health Board of Pharmacy, we will share enrollment instructions and requirements for smaller chain or independent pharmacies and they will be eligible to order and receive vaccine.
 Pharmacies will be a focus for Phase 2 enrollment and vaccine distribution when more vaccine is available that is able to be stored under typical conditions.
 We will assess pharmacy location across the jurisdiction to ensure widespread access is available across the District.